He was a Baby with a capital B

 To wrest in peace

-I wrote this poem this morning after hearing of the of Jean-Claude “Baby Doc” Duvalier, a former of , much more aptly described as a brutal dictator.
-I was born in while my parents were serving there as medical missionaries with the Central Committee.
-Our returned to visit Haiti in 1971, soon after “Baby Doc” inherited the dictatorship from his father, “Papa Doc.”
+I wrote this poem this morning after hearing of the death of Jean-Claude “Baby Doc” Duvalier, a former president of Haiti, much more aptly described as a brutal dictator.
+I was born in Haiti while my parents were serving there as medical missionaries with the Mennonite Central Committee.
+Our family returned to visit Haiti in 1971, soon after “Baby Doc” inherited the family dictatorship from his father, “Papa Doc.”
 This poem recounts an incident when we were dining in a restaurant in Port-Au-Prince, the capitol of Haiti, when “Baby Doc” came in for a meal.
 I was ten years old.
 All of the sudden, everyone in the restaurant stood up.
 And as is the etiquette in a foreign country, when everybody around you does something, follow suit.
 We stood up.
 “Baby Doc” and his entourage of guards armed with automatic weapons entered.
 The proprietors of the restaurant quickly prepared a few tables for them directly adjacent to our table.
 We were mere feet from three tables occupied by the president and his armed guards.
-Complimentary wine was ordered for all of the restaurant's guests.
+Complimentary wine was ordered for all of the restaurant’s guests.
 Of course, I found all of this quite fascinating.
 They ate and left rather quickly, and I scurried to the window to capture yet more of this gawk-worthy event.
-My quickly and discreetly rounded me back up and pulled my away from the window.
+My mom quickly and discreetly rounded me back up and pulled my away from the window.
 Only later did she share the worry that such behavior could be viewed as suspicious and perhaps dangerous.